solutionnuts/EmComMap/docs/gettingstarted/installation.rst

 7. Click **Click here to get the download key**.
 You will be taken to the OpenMapTiles site.
 It will walk you through signing up for a free account if you don't already have one and then provide you with a **DOWNLOAD KEY**.
 Copy and paste it into the form and click **START DOWNLOAD**.

-8. Once the download has completed, click **OPEN MAP SERVER**.
+8. Once the download has completed, click **OPEN MAP SERVER** to test the installation.

+.. note:: The he server may be slow to display maps for several minutes while the .mbtiles file is processed.

+9. You may proceed to the :ref:`Web Server` installation section.

 .. _Web Server:

 Web Server
 ----------

-You can run whichever webserver you like but we will be using Apache2 for this example.
+Below, we detail the installation of the **Apache2 (httpd)** web server but you may used whichever web server you prefer.

 Ubuntu/Debian
 +++++++++++++